chanan/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 We now need to add the two actions the `GetForecastDataEffect` can create, and if we need those actions to alter state (as we do in this sample) then we also need reducers.

-1. Create a class for the `Failed` action `Store\FetchData\Actions\GetForecastFailedAction.cs` with a single string property `ErrorMessage`.
+1. Create a class for the `Failed` action `Store\FetchData\GetForecastData\GetForecastFailedAction.cs` with a single string property `ErrorMessage`.
 ```
 using Blazor.Fluxor;

-namespace WeatherForecastSample.Client.Store.FetchData.Actions
+namespace WeatherForecastSample.Client.Store.FetchData.GetForecastData
 {
     public class GetForecastDataFailedAction: IAction
     {